SiliconLabs/wisun_applications/README.md

 ## Documentation ##

 - Official Wi-SUN documentation can be found in [the Wi-SUN pages on docs.silabs.com](https://docs.silabs.com/wisun/latest/wisun-start/).
-- Project-specific information is provided in a README.md file in each project folder.
+- Project-specific information is provided in the **README.md** file in each project folder.

 ## Reporting Bugs/Issues and Posting Questions and Comments ##

-To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of this repo.
+To report bugs in the Wi-SUN Application Examples projects, please create a new "Issue" in the "Issues" section of this repo.
 Please reference the board, project, and source files associated with the bug, and reference line numbers.
 If you are proposing a fix, also include information on the proposed fix.
 Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

 Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of this repo.